NVIDIA/DALI/docs/advanced_topics.rst

 - Host-page-locked
 - GPU

-Allocating and freeing the GPU and host-page-locked (or pinned) memory types and freeing require device synchronization.
-As a result, when possible, DALI avoids reallocating these memory types.
+Allocating and freeing the GPU and host page-locked (or pinned) memory require device synchronization.
+As a result, when possible, DALI avoids reallocating these kinds of memory.
 The buffers that are allocated with this storage type will only grow when the existing buffer is too small to accommodate the requested shape.
-After the allocations are stable, this  strategy reduces the number of total memory management operations and  increases the processing speed.
+This strategy reduces the number of total memory management operations and increases the processing speed up to the point where memory requirements are stable and no more allocations occur.

-As a contrast, ordinary host memory is relatively inexpensive to allocate and is free.
+By contrast, ordinary host memory is relatively inexpensive to allocate and free.
 To reduce host memory consumption, the buffers might shrink when the new requested size is smaller than the fraction of the old size.
 This is called shrink threshold, and the value and it can be adjusted to a value between 0 (never shrink) and 1 (always shrink).
 The default is 0.9.